MPs reject bid to remove Church of England bishops from House of Lords

 Ms Reeves replied: “Those on the benches opposite had 14 years to bring around reform of the House of Lords if that’s what they wanted to do, but alas not.
 Instead, this Government is taking an immediate first step on the road to reform.”

-The Bill is expected to clear the Commons on Tuesday and will then undergo further scrutiny in the Lords where it could face stiffer resistance.
+The Bill cleared the Commons on Tuesday and will undergo further scrutiny in the Lords, where it could face stiffer resistance.

 He told peers: “We know how hard so many hereditaries have worked, how much they have contributed.